 Everyone loves happy hour: a time to decompress after a long workday, spend time with friends, and enjoy taking advantage of drink specials and eating delicious food.

-From a restaurant operator’s perspective, happy hour means big crowds and an even bigger revenue boost.
+From a restaurant or bar operator’s perspective, happy hour means big crowds and an even bigger revenue boost.
 But where did happy hour come from?
 And how can you best optimize the happy hour menu at your restaurant to increase sales and delight your guests?
 Read on.

 Menu Engineering Course